inBeat/inbeat-website/content/top-influencers/instagram/models/peru/_index.md

 ---
-title: Top 10 Models Instagram Influencers In Peru In 2023
+title: Top 10 Models Instagram Influencers In Peru In 2024
 description: >-
-  Find top models Instagram influencers in Peru in 2023.
-Most popular hashtags: #model #tb #beauty.
+  Find top models Instagram influencers in Peru in 2024.
+Most popular hashtags: #model #tb #eyes.
 platform: Instagram
-hits: 114
+hits: 98
-text_top: Discover the most popular Instagram accounts on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: Our search engine holds 114 Instagram influencers like this in Peru for you to collaborate.
+text_bottom: Our platform holds 98 Instagram influencers like this in Peru for you to work with.
 profiles:
   - username: "luana_huerta"
     fullname: >-